dgor82/dgor82.github.io/dev_style_guide.md

 To achieve this goal, I follow TDD, which involves writing tests and production code hand-in-hand, ensuring every new feature starts with a failing test.
 This leads to test coverage by default, simpler design, and more modular, decoupled code.

-I have discovered that, with true TDD, the test code (a first-class citizen in terms of coding standards) becomes the *full* specification, *executable* documentation and even a failry good representation of *the user*!
+I have discovered that, with true TDD, the test code (a first-class citizen in terms of coding standards) becomes the *full* specification, *executable* documentation and even a fairly good representation of *the user*!

 The following sections describe how I interpret and apply the 'test pyramid' - with the different kinds of tests in it, and the (sometimes soft) boundaries between them.
 I end with a few words on why I don't use test coverage tools.